-“Saul began ravaging the church, entering house after house, and dragging off men and women, he would put them in prison” (8:3).
+“Saul began ravaging the church, entering house after house, and dragging off men and women, he would put them in prison” (Acts 8:3).

-This persecution scattered the disciples through the “regions of Judea and Samaria” (8:2), but where-ever they went they preached the word.
+This persecution scattered the disciples through the “regions of Judea and Samaria” (Acts 8:2), but wherever they went they preached the word.

-“So the church throughout all Judea and Galilee and Samaria enjoyed peace, being built up; and going on in the fear of the Lord and in the comfort of the Holy Spirit, it continued to increase” (9:31).
+“So the church throughout all Judea and Galilee and Samaria enjoyed peace, being built up; and going on in the fear of the Lord and in the comfort of the Holy Spirit, it continued to increase” (Acts 9:31).

-In Acts 8 Philip preach in Samaria.
+In Acts 8, Philip preaches in Samaria.
 The Samaritans listened to him attentively and saw the miracles which God performed through him.
 Unclean spirits came out of people, and many who had been paralyzed and lame were healed.

-Philip also shared the good news with an important Ethiopian official, and in many other towns (8:40).
-Peter traveled “through all those regions” (9:32), healing the sick (9:33) and bringing a dead woman to life (9:40).
+Philip also shared the good news with an important Ethiopian official, and in many other towns (Acts 8:40).
+Peter traveled “through all those regions” (Acts 9:32), healing the sick (Acts 9:33) and bringing a dead woman to life (Acts 9:40).

-Seven were chosen after complaints from Greek-speaking Jews that they were being neglected, “to serve tables” (6:2).
-The names of these deacons indicated that they were all Greek-speaking Jews (6:5).
-One of them was a proselyte (6:5), which infers that he was a Gentile that was converted to Judaism.
+Seven were chosen after complaints from Greek-speaking Jews that they were being neglected, “to serve tables” (Acts 6:2).
+The names of these deacons indicated that they were all Greek-speaking Jews (Acts 6:5).
+One of them was a proselyte (Acts 6:5), which infers that he was a Gentile that was converted to Judaism.

-In the Jerusalem phase the apostles did the teaching, but they remained in Jerusalem (8:1) during the Judea & Samaria phase.
-Although the seven deacons were chosen “to serve tables”, it was “the wisdom and the Spirit with which” one of them (Stephen) was speaking (6:10) that ignited the persecution against the church, and after the dispersion of the church into Judea and Samaria another one of the seven (Philip) is particularly mentioned is preaching the gospel:
+In the Jerusalem Phase, the apostles did the teaching, but they remained in Jerusalem (Acts 8:1) during the Judea & Samaria phase.
+Although the seven deacons were chosen “to serve tables”, it was “the wisdom and the Spirit with which” one of them (Stephen) was speaking (Acts 6:10) that ignited the persecution against the church, and after the dispersion of the church into Judea and Samaria another one of the seven (Philip) is particularly mentioned is preaching the gospel:

 Acts 8:6 The crowds (in Samaria) with one accord were giving attention to what was said by Philip, as they heard and saw the signs which he was performing.
 7 For in the case of many who had unclean spirits, they were coming out of them shouting with a loud voice; and many who had been paralyzed and lame were healed.
 8 So there was much rejoicing in that city.

-Jesus never worked in Gentiles communities, but He did once preached the gospel of peace to the Samaritans (John 4:6-26).
+Jesus never worked in Gentiles communities, but He did once preach the gospel of peace to the Samaritans (John 4:6-26).
 For these reasons, even though the Jews had no dealings with Samaritans (John 4:9), Philip had the liberty of taking the gospel to them.
 The power of God was with Philip, and wonderful blessing followed.
 When Jesus visited the Samaritans, many asked “this is not the Christ, is it?”
-(John 4:29) When Philip came to them, ” proclaiming Christ” (Acts 8:5), they were convinced that this is indeed the Christ.
-There was great joy in that city (8:8).
+(John 4:29) When Philip came to them, “proclaiming Christ” (Acts 8:5), they were convinced that this is indeed the Christ.
+There was great joy in that city (Acts 8:8).